databrary/presentations/jlsc-15/jlsc.md

 There is an active discussion among library practitioners on the proper role of libraries in the collection and management of research data.
 Databrary offers a working model that demonstrates how a research data repository can benefit from interacting closely with the research community.
-The project also demonstrates that being strategically and structurally attached to library systems through management, staff and technology is an important ingredient for success in building a repository.
+The project also demonstrates that being strategically and structurally attached to library systems through management, staff, and technology is an important ingredient for success in building a repository.

 We do not assume that all data repositories will be able to replicate the exact process Databrary has undertaken.
-Larger scale data repository projects that serve different fields of research will most likely not have the available staff to shadow every domain their datasets come from.
+Larger scale data repositories that serve different fields of research will most likely not have the available staff to shadow every domain their datasets come from.
 Though, as discussed in much of the existing literature (Heidorn, 2011; McLure et al. 2014; Simons & Richardson, 2012; MacMillan, 2014), the development of data repositories will require new practices.
 It will require the work of information professionals equipped with new skillsets that allow them to translate the needs of the library to research teams.
 It will require leaders capable of navigating between repository, policy, and library workflows, and committed to embedding themselves in the work of researchers who may not have the time or capability of properly preserving their data for the long term.